armanunix/Fairness-testing/README.md

 IPython==7.13.0 </br>
 regex </br>
 # How to setup DICE
-If you use the pre-built Docker image, the tool is already built to use in Ubuntu base.
-Otherwise, the installation of required packlages and libraries should be sufficient to run Parfait-ML.
-Note: the tool is substantially tested in Linux system.
+Our tool, Parfait-ML, is pre-built in a Debian-based Docker image for easy use.
+However, if you choose to run it without the pre-built image, you will need to install the required packages and libraries.
+Please note that the tool has been primarily tested on Linux systems.
 # Getting Started with an example
 After succesfully setup DICE, you can try a simple example to check the basic functionality of our tool.
 We prepared a simple run script for census dataset with sex, race, and age as sensitive attributes